dnsimple/dnsimple-support/content/articles/personal-vs-pro.markdown

 ---

-This article describes both the *Personal* plan and the *Professional* plan, and the differences between each.
-Our Professional plan helps you to protect and secure your customers, your team, and your business.
+This article describes the differences between the *Personal* plan and the *Professional* plan.
+Both plans will help you manage your domains.
+If you are a business owner or run an e-commerce website, the Professional plan will help you to reach your business goals by providing you with the best tools for security and domain management.
+## Can I redirect for HTTPS?

+**Personal:** No. Redirect your users *only* using HTTP redirects.

+**Professional:** Yes!
+Safely redirect all non-HTTPS traffic to a secured connection.

 ## Can I work with other people on my account?

 **Personal:** No!
 While it may be a clever trick, sharing login credentials is an unprofessional security risk.

 **Professional:** Yes!
 You will be able to invite others to help manage your domains.
-Also included is your full activity log, which provides 100% transparency into account and domain changes.
+Also included is access to your full activity log, which provides 100% transparency into account and domain changes.

+## Am I covered by an SLA?

+**Personal:** No, there is no SLA. 😟

+**Professional:** Yes!
+We have a 99% SLA on our Professional plan.

 ## Are my customers protected when they visit my site?

-**Personal:** ¯\\_(ツ)_/¯
+**Personal:** On our personal plan, we offer Let's Encrypt certificates, but Wildcards are not included.

 **Professional:** Yes!
-You'll be saving time and money with our Wildcard Let's Encrypt certificates, as well as our HTTPS redirector (to forward all non-HTTPS traffic to a secured connection).
+You'll be saving time and money with our Wildcard Let's Encrypt certificates.

+## How fast can I get help from the experts?

+**Personal:** A watching-paint-dry 24 hours.

+**Professional:** Get *fast* help from developers.

 ## Can I customize my invoice email?

-**Personal:** Absolutely not!
-Your invoice is only sent to you.
+**Personal:** No, invoices are only sent to the account owner.

 **Professional:** Yes!
-On our Professional plan, you can have your invoices sent directly to your accountant, bookkeeper, or anyone else.
+On our Professional plan, your invoices can be sent directly to your accountant, bookkeeper, or anyone else.

-## How fast can I get help from the experts?

-**Personal:** A watching-paint-dry 24 hours.

-**Professional:** Faster than 24 hours!

 ## Do I have access to the DNSimple Slack app?

 **Personal:** No!
 You're missing out on the easiest way to manage your domains.

 **Professional:** Yes!
 Using our Slack app, you can buy, connect, and operate your domains directly from your Slack channel.

-## Am I covered by an SLA?

-**Personal:** No!
-Fingers crossed...

-**Professional:** Yes!
-We have a 99% SLA on our Professional plan.